- Photo

 - RIDE Inc.

 ――How did you feel when you saw the exhibition in Tokyo?
-Please tell us your impressions.
+What are your thoughts?

-"Under Your Smell" was very challenging.
-The project started with the concept of Florence Tetier (Golchie Creative Director), Nichola Coulon of Novable Magazine, and Miro Kerrer, Dean of ECAL's Faculty of Photography.
-When we first held this exhibition in Paris, we thought about the structure according to the space at the headquarters of Jampol Gorchie.
-It was a very large space, so I decided to print the photos on a huge cloth and display them.
-That's why in Tokyo, the team was worried about how to express this exhibition in the limited space of "GALLERY X BY PARCO", but because of this size, I decided to fill it up with works.
-For example, I was glad to be able to add a work that covers the wall like a wallpaper with a printed cloth, and create a space where you can meet new works no matter where you look.
+“Under Your Smell” was very challenging.
+The project started with Flow Lance Tettier (Creative Director of Gaultier), Nichola Couron of Novable Magazine, and Miro Keller, Dean of ECAL Photography.
+When we first held this exhibition in Paris, we thought about the composition according to the space at the headquarters of Jean Paul Gaultier.
+It was a very large space, so I decided to print the photo on a huge cloth and display it.
+So in Tokyo, in the limited space of "GALLERY X BY PARCO", the team was worried about how to express this exhibition, but because of this size, I decided to fill it up with my work.
+For example, by adding a work that covers the wall like a wallpaper with a printed cloth, I think it was good to create a space wherever you go, wherever you go, you can encounter new works.

-――Is there any difference in the exhibition in Tokyo compared to the exhibition in Paris, Basel, and Elise Museums?
-Shibuya PARCO has been the center of culture, fashion, and art in Japan for the past 50 years.
-What do you think of the significance of holding this exhibition in such a space within a commercial facility?
+――Is there any difference in the exhibition in Tokyo compared to the exhibition at Paris, Basel, and the Elise Museum of Photography?
+Shibuya PARCO has been the center of culture, fashion and art in Japan for the past 50 years.
+What do you think about the significance of holding this exhibition in a space within these commercial facilities?

-Of course, the gallery in the department store is rare, but Shibuya PARCO has a variety of fashion brands and is known as the center of culture, so it was natural to hold this exhibition in this space.
+Of course, galleries in department stores are rare, but Shibuya PARCO attracts various fashion brands and is known as the center of culture, so it was natural to hold this exhibition in this space.

-――This time, the students tried to visually express the "perfume", an area of scent that cannot be seen by sight.
-What kind of advice did the students have?
+――This time, the students tried to visually express the area of fragrance called "perfume" which is not perceived visually.
+What advice did the students have?

-Certainly the fragrance of perfume is invisible.
-Under the direction of Florence Tetier and Nichola Coulomb, the students first focused on the Gorchie brand to capture the image and atmosphere of the brand.
-In addition, we thought about the materials and colors of perfume, and we all explored what it feels like to experience them using the five senses.
-In addition, Golchie is a brand that has a provocative concept, so I was inspired by the way it should be.
+I can’t see the smell of perfume.
+Under the direction of Flow Lance Tetier and Nichola Couron, the students first focused on the Gaultier brand to capture the image and atmosphere of the brand.
+In addition, we thought about the materials and colors of perfume, and we all explored what it was like to experience them using the five senses.
+In addition, since Gaultier is a brand that comes up with a provocative concept, I was inspired by how these brands should be.

-――How long did you actually spend and how did you create your work in order to realize this collaboration?
-Is there any explanation from the Golchie side?
+――How long did you actually take to create your work in order to achieve this collaboration?
+Is there any explanation from the Gaultier side?

-First of all, I explained to the students that such a project would begin, and then started by doing research on their own and having them create a mood board.
-I didn't have any particular explanation from the brand side.
-Students will give a presentation on the mood board on how they felt about perfume and what kind of image they wanted to create, and consult with the teacher several times.
-The mood board is not an abstract content that conveys the atmosphere, but a specific detail.
-Write down what models to use, makeup, styling, and colors to be used in the image as detailed as possible.
-After that, the perfume bottle actually arrives and there is a one-week shooting period.
-It's called Workshop Week, and it's a very harsh week that keeps shooting constantly.
+First of all, I explained to the students that such a project would start, and then started by conducting research on their own and having them create a mood board.
+There was no particular explanation from the brand side.
+Students will give a presentation on the mood board about how they felt about perfume and what kind of image they wanted to create, and consult with the teacher several times.
+The mood board is not an abstract content that conveys the atmosphere, but specifically describes the details.
+I will write in the image as detailed as possible, such as what model to use, makeup, styling, and colors to use.
+After that, the bottle of perfume actually arrived, and there is a one-week shooting period.
+It's called Workshop Week, and it's a very harsh week that I've always photographed.
 It takes about two months from the beginning of the project to the end of the shooting.

-――The explanation about this exhibition is "Hanka of a new definition of gender diversity and beauty."
+――An explanation of this exhibition is "hymn of a new definition of gender diversity and beauty."
 Why did you come to such a theme?
-The Gorchie perfume bottle itself is designed with a typical idealized male and female body motif, giving you a somewhat conservative gender feeling.
-However, the photographic works of the students have a fairly queer atmosphere.
+The Gaultier perfume bottle itself is designed with the motif of a typical idealized male and female body, giving a slightly conservative gender feel.
+However, the photo works of the students have a pretty queer atmosphere.
 What kind of gender and beauty do you think students have?

-I am 30 years old this year, and although there is a difference of about 10 years old from the students, I don't usually feel that much generation gap.
-However, through this project, I felt that the sense of gender is different from the student generation.
-If I had to create a work in this project, it might have been a little more conservative gender expression.
-That's why I was very surprised at the atmosphere of the works submitted by the students.
-The younger generation naturally breaks various stereotypes, and I think it's very nice.
-Now, with regard to gender and sexuality, various ways such as bisexual, sexual, and polyamory have been visualized, and everyone has different ideas both in love and at work, and choose freely as they like.
-It's a great thing.
+I am 30 years old this year, and although there is a difference between my students about 10 years old, I don't usually feel that much generation gap.
+However, through this project, I felt that the sense of gender was different from the student generation.
+If I were to create a work on this project, it would have been a little more conservative gender expression.
+So, when I saw the atmosphere of the work submitted by the students, I was very surprised at first.
+The younger generation naturally breaks various stereotypes, and I think it looks very nice.
+Now, in terms of gender and sexuality, various ways such as bisexual, assexual, and polyamory are now visualized, and everyone has different ideas in love and work, and they choose freely as they like.
+It's a wonderful thing.

-It is also quite well recognized in the fashion industry that respects such diversity, for example, various body types, and gender and sexuality.
-I feel that this is gradually spreading to other industries recently.
-I used to improve my work with luxury watch brands, and that model was always a white man, with a very large wristwatch and a dignified pose.
-But in the future, I may be able to express more queer and free atmosphere in these areas.
-I think the customer also wants it.
-Nobody wants to see the same ads all the time.
-In advertising, I think it's most important to surprise people.
+It is also quite recognized in the fashion industry that respects these diversity, such as various body types, and gender and sexuality.
+It seems that it is gradually spreading to other industries these days.
+I used to work well with luxury watch brands, and the model was always a white man, wearing a very large watch, and in a dignified pose was required.
+But in the future, we may be able to express a more queer and free atmosphere in these areas.
+I think customers want it too.
+No one wants to see the same advertisement all the time.
+In advertising, I think it is most important to surprise people.

-――Being able to collaborate with global brands while studying at university is a very blessed environment for students.
-Are these collaborations with companies included in the curriculum at the university regularly, not just in Golchie?
+――Being able to collaborate with global brands while attending university is a very fortunate environment for students.
+Are collaborations with these companies included in the curriculum at the university regularly, not just in Gaultier?

-We collaborate with Golchie every year.
+We collaborate with Gaultier every year.
 Apart from that, there is a collaboration project once a year.
 There are various brands that collaborate.
-When I was a student, it was a project with BMW.
-There are various other things like French brands and shoe brands.
+When I was a student, I was planning with BMW.
+There are also various kinds of French brands, shoe brands, etc.

-――For students, it is an educational and valuable initiative that will lead to work after graduation.
-What do you think will be required of educational institutions in the future to foster young creators?
+――For students, it is an educational and valuable initiative that leads to work after graduation.
+What do you think is what will be required of educational institutions in the future to foster young creators?

-After graduating from our school, I want to be ready through education so that I can play an active role in society.
+After graduating from our school, we want to be ready through education so that we can play an active role in society.
 After entering society, students will work with various companies and brands.
-When working with a marketing team, their goal is to sell products, but they need to be creative while meeting those expectations.
-I tell students that creativity is the most important thing in any situation and that creativity will not be crushed in any situation.
-The other is right, isn't it?
-For example, how do you work as an artist and pay for it properly, or what will happen to copyright to what you create?
-I will teach you concrete practices on how to protect yourself as an artist in society.
+When working with a marketing team, their goal is to sell products, but they need to live up to those expectations and demonstrate their creativity.
+We tell students that creativity is the most important thing in any situation, and that creativity is not pushed to death in any situation.
+The other is rights, right?
+For example, how do you work as an artist and get paid properly, or what happens to copyright to what you produce?
+I will teach you concrete practice of how to protect yourself as an artist in society.
 This is the most important thing.

 Calypso Mahieu(ECAL)

-A French photographer based in Switzerland.
-He is an artistic deputy at ECAL (Lausanne University of Fine Arts) and teaches the basics of applied photography in the bachelor's degree of photography.
-Born and raised in Paris and South France, moved to Lausanne, Switzerland in 2012 to study at ECAL.
-While at school, he received guidance from Paolo Rovelsi, Jurgen Teller, and Walter Fifer.
-While teaching, he has produced fashion editorials and campaigns for magazines and brands and has been active internationally.
-His work covers the relationship between the body, The Social Network, and post-humans.
-The photo is a very colorful tone inspired since the 1980s, and is created with humor with technopop aesthetics borrowed from Surrealism.
-Caripso Mahew likes to tell stories and anecdotes inspired by everyday life and the society surrounding her in a poetic, fictional and delicate manner through commissions and personal projects.
+French photographer based in Switzerland.
+He is an artistic deputy of ECAL (Lausanne University of Fine Arts) and teaches the basics of applied photography in the Bachelor of Photography Program.
+Born and raised in Paris and southern France, he moved to Lausanne, Switzerland in 2012 to study at ECAL.
+While at school, he received guidance from Paolo Roversi, Jürgen Teller, Walter Pfeiffer, etc. In addition to teaching, he has produced fashion editorials and campaigns for magazines and brands and has been active internationally.
+The work focuses on the relationship between the body, The Social Network, and posthuman.
+The photo is a very colorful tone inspired after the 1980s, and is produced with humor with the technopop aesthetic borrowed from Surrealism.
+Kalypso Maheu prefers to tell stories and anecdotes inspired by everyday life and the society surrounding her through commissions and personal projects in a poetic, fictional and delicate manner.

 ――How was this exhibition?

-I am personally happy and proud that I was able to contribute to the visualization of gender diversity and queer culture through this project.
-I also hope my Japanese friends will enjoy the wonderful talents of all the ECAL team.
+I am personally and proud to be able to contribute to the visualization of gender diversity and queer culture through this project.
+Also, I hope my Japanese friends will enjoy the wonderful talents of the entire ECAL team.

 ――As an embassy, what do you expect from this initiative?

-2024, the 160th anniversary of the establishment of diplomatic relations between Switzerland and Japan, is an ideal anniversary for the start of cooperative relations.
-The friendship between the two countries, which began by Swiss watchmakers and watch merchants seeking to develop new markets, is rooted in business and pioneering spirit.
+2024, which marks the 160th anniversary of the establishment of diplomatic relations between Switzerland and Japan, is the ideal anniversary of the establishment of a cooperative relationship.
+The friendship between the two countries, which began by Swiss watchmakers and watchmakers aiming to open up new markets, is rooted in business and pioneering spirit.

 Today, we are working together to shape the future by addressing issues such as sustainability, health, and diversity.